16 Top-Rated Tourist Attractions in Seoul

 The views from the tower are great, but so are the views of the tower from most parts of the city.
 Computer-controlled LED lighting on the exterior of the tower provides a digital, visual cultural experience of Seoul with changing themed lighting presentations.

 Address: 105 Namsangongwon-gil, Yongsan 2(i)ga-dong, Yongsan-gu, Seoul

-For a taste of Korean traditional culture and architecture, head over to the Bukchon Hanok Village.
-This preserved area of several ancient neighborhoods gives you a feel for what it was like to live in Korea 600 years ago.
+For a taste of Korean traditional culture and architecture, a visit to the Bukchon Hanok Village is a fun and educational way to spend an afternoon.
+This preserved district of several ancient neighborhoods gives you a feel for what it was like to live in Korea 600 years ago.
 It's right in central Seoul, in the area between the Gyeongbokgung Palace and the Changdeokgung Palace.

 3. National Museum of Korea

 Before or after your museum visit, head down the street to Yongsan Family Park, a nice outdoor space to relax.
-Another important museum, The War Memorial of Korea, is also close by.
+Another important museum worth a visit, The War Memorial of Korea is also close by.